-Competitive sports can give some youngsters an edge over their peers.
+Competitive sports can give some young athletes an edge over their peers.
 When fun, teamwork, and good sportsmanship are the top goals, sports can improve young kids' physical and emotional health, self-esteem, and even their relationship skills.
-Unfortunately, young athletes must also compensate for still-growing bones, tendons, and muscles, and sometimes sports injuries are inevitable.
+Unfortunately, young athletes must also compensate for still-growing bones, tendons, and muscles, and sometimes sports injuries occur.

 The most common type of sports injury is an overuse injury such as a stress fracture.
-Overuse injuries are becoming more common in young athletes, often because they participate in multiple sports that span the seasons, which doesn't give young bodies much chance to rest and recover.
+Overuse injuries are becoming more common in young athletes Playing sports year-round without time off doesn't give young bodies much chance to rest and recover.

 Stress fractures occur when muscles are too tired to take on the impact of exercise, and the bones absorb the added stress.
 When those bones become too strained, they develop a tiny break known as a stress fracture.

 More than half of all stress fractures affect the bones in the lower leg.
-Stress fractures are also common in the knees and feet.
+Stress fractures are also common in the feet.